Gibbs flow for approximate transport with applications to Bayesian computation: Introduction

 \section{Introduction}

 The use of the Bayesian formalism of inference is ubiquitous in many areas of science.
 For statistical models of practical interest, implementation usually relies on Monte Carlo methods to sample from the posterior distribution which might be high dimensional and exhibit complex dependencies.
-Most available Monte Carlo algorithms rely on proposal distributions and the efficiency of these techniques is crucially dependent on whether these proposals are able to capture the important features of the target.
-In this paper, we leverage ideas from the mass transport literature to develop a new methodology to build efficient proposal distributions which can be used within Markov chain Monte Carlo (MCMC) and sequential Monte Carlo (SMC).
+Most available Monte Carlo algorithms rely on proposal distributions and the efficiency of these techniques is crucially dependent on whether these proposals are able to capture important features of the target.
+In this paper, we leverage ideas from the mass transport literature to develop a new methodology to build efficient proposal distributions which can be used within sequential Monte Carlo (SMC) samplers \cite{neal2001,chopin_2002,delmoraletal2006}.